juliankrispel/draft-js-flowtype-docs/readme.md

 (for instance, ARIA props) must be allowed to update without affecting the contents of the editor.

-##

-Copyright 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftEditorContentsExperimental

 **Extends React.Component**